samueleferrari/ssgs-calc/README.md

 - division

 ## Dependencies
-To install all dependencies just run
+To install all dependencies

     npm install

 ## Execution
 To execute the program

     node app.js